Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: The code

-Within \capish, it is also possible instead to add lensing mass scatter \textit{at the summary statistics level} accordingly with $\sigma_{\rm WL}^{\rm stack}=\sigma_{\rm WL}/\sqrt{N}$, where $N$ is the total number of clusters in the stack.
-This is closer to the modelling used in recent cluster cosmology analyses and weak lensing mass-relation calibration technique \citep{Abbott2020DESCL,Lesci2025kidscl,Payerne2025cosmodc2}, where the \textit{mean} mass of clusters is inferred from a stack of cluster weak lensing profiles.
-This is discussed in \secreff{sec:summary_stats}, when addressing how lensing mass summary statistics are built.
-In this case, there is no difference in considering $\log_{10}m_{\rm WL}$ or $m_{\rm WL}$ as the random Gaussian lensing variable.
+Within \capish, it is also possible instead to add lensing mass scatter at the summary statistics level (the detailed description of the summary statistics we used in this study -- evaluated in bins of richness and redshift -- is discussed later in Sect. \ref{sec:summary_stats}).
+First, for each $i$-th halo in the halo catalog, we computed its lensing mass $\log_{10}m_{\mathrm{WL},i}=\langle \log_{10}m_{\rm WL}|m_i,z_i\rangle$ by using \eqreff{eq:log10_mwl_mean} (i.e., no individual lensing mass dispersion).
+Then, for an ensemble (or stack) of $N_{\rm cl}$ galaxy clusters within a given richness-redshift bin, the mean halo mass within the stack is scattered accordingly with $\sigma_{\rm WL}^{\rm stack}=\sigma_{\rm WL}/\sqrt{N_{\rm cl}}$.
+This is closer to the modeling used in recent cluster cosmology analyzes and weak lensing mass-relation calibration techniques \citep{Abbott2020DESCL,Lesci2025kidscl,Payerne2025cosmodc2}, where the mean mass of clusters is inferred from a clusters' stacked weak lensing profiles\footnote{In this case, there is no difference in considering $\log_{10}m_{\rm WL}$ or $m_{\rm WL}$ as the random Gaussian lensing variable.}.